Top 10 warming drinks for your flask

-Wrap your mitts around a homemade beverage this Bonfire Night.
-Whether you fancy mulled drinks or comforting mugs of cocoa, we've got a selection of winning winter warmers.
+Wrap your mitts around a comforting homemade beverage.
+Whether you fancy mulled drinks or comforting mugs of cocoa, we've got a selection of winning winter warmer recipes.

 1. Slow cooker hot chocolate